jasonprogrammer/nim-debug-commandline-example/vim_breakpoints.md

 # How to save breakpoints in Nim code from Vim, for command-line GDB debugging

 There is an easy-to-use Vim plugin that helps save and load GDB breakpoints to/from disk.
-This plugin works great with Nim code as well.
+This plugin works great with Nim code.

 ## Prerequisites